 If you have an electric car, you’ll need to check that there are charging points where you are staying, or in the nearest town.
 Hopefully an electric car charger point installer will have visited before you get there!

 4. Select a playlist

 Music always makes the journey go faster.
 If you’re lucky enough to be travelling with someone else, let them be the DJ for the trip.
-If you’re travelling on your own, put together a playlist on your phone or Spotify of all your favourite tunes beforehand.
+If you’re travelling on your own, put together a playlist on your phone or Spotify of all your favourite tunes beforehand so you’re not messing around with CDs or your phone while your attention should be on the road.
 The car is also a great place to listen to audiobooks or podcasts as there are no other distractions.
 On a recent trip to the Lake District, I burned through one of my true crime podcasts and the journey absolutely flew by.

 5. Make sure your car is road trip ready

 Car trouble could really ruin a road trip, so there are a few things you should do before you set off to ensure that your car is ready for a long journey.
 Check your tyre tread is deeper than the legal limit and that your tyres are at their optimum pressure as well as filling up your oil.
 Check out my top tips for getting your car ready for a road trip here.

 Also make sure that you’ve got breakdown cover in place before you travel, especially if your car is old or unreliable.
 The last thing you want is a huge bill for getting towed to a local garage.

 What are your top tips for a UK road trip?
 Let me know in the comments.